Nuo21/magicrecipe/README.md

 User Story

 AS A person learning to cook
-I WANT to find recipies with one ingredient
-SO THAT I can contain the information necessary to make a dish properly.
+I WANT to find recipies based on certain ingredients SO THAT I can make a dish properly.

 Acceptance Criteria